 However, in Anglo Saxon times it would seem to have been occupied by persons of some position, and in Norman times, Henry de Ferrars built a substantial castle.
 During this period, it was the centre of Duffield Frith, which extended over many miles around.

-This site archives books written by my grandfather and greatgrandfather, of which few copies remain.
+This site archives a book written by my grandfather in 1922, of which few copies remain, and the work on the castle initiated by my great grandfather.